zzxwill/oss/intl.en-US/Errors and Troubleshooting/Post Object.md

     |\\t|Horizontal tab|
     |\\uxxxx|Unicode character|

-    For more information about Post Policy, see [Post Policy](../intl.en-US/API Reference/Object operations/PostObject.md#section_d5z_1ww_wdb).
+    For more information about PostPolicy, see [Post Policy](../../../../intl.en-US/API Reference/Object operations/PostObject.md#section_d5z_1ww_wdb).

--   Post  Object signature
+-   PostObject signature

     For a Post request to be verified, it must include AccessKeyID, policy, and Signature form fields.
 The signature calculation process is as follows:

     1. Create a policy encoded with `UTF-8`.
     2. Encode the policy with `base64`.
-The resulting value is the value to be populated into the policy form field, and this value is used as the string to be signed.
+The resulting value is the value to be populated into the `policy` form field, and this value is used as the string to be signed.
     3. Sign the string with `AccessKeySecret`.
 Specifically, hash the string with hmac-sha1 and then encode it with base64.
-The signature method is the same as that for [Header Signature](../intl.en-US/API Reference/Access control/Add a signature to the header.md#).
+The signature method is the same as that for [Header Signature](../../../../intl.en-US/API Reference/Access control/Add a signature to the header.md#).
     Namely:

     ```